by birth or adoption

 - Wherefore come out from among them, and be ye separate, saith the Lord, and touch not [fasten or cling not to] the unclean thing; and I will receive you, and will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty.

 Paul carried forth here into the Christian age certain principles from the Hebrew scriptures on how to become children of GOD.
 GOD was to be a Father unto HIS people, but only after they accomplished several tasks.
 They were instructed to separate themselves from unbelievers, from the unrighteous, from darkness; and they were not to adhere or cling to something which had been deemed as unclean.
-Only after following these instruction, could they be accepted as HIS sons and daughters.
+Only after following these instruction, could they then be accepted as HIS sons and daughters.

 Becoming a child of GOD therefore must evidently have something to do with being a convert.
 We do not become children of GOD by simply declaring Yeshua as our Lord.
 Rather, we become children of GOD by making Him our Lord, and then demonstrating His lordship by our subsequent actions.